QUICK CONTENT LINKS:

-Satan left out an important phrase form that original phrase.
-He left out the phrase, “in all Your [God’s] ways.”
-According to the psalmist, a person is protected only when he is following the Lord's will.
+Satan left out an important phrase from the original verse.
+He left out “in all Your [God’s] ways.”
+According to the psalmist, a person is protected only when he is following the Lord’s will.
 But Jesus replied by interpreting Scripture with Scripture.
-He quoted...
+He quoted . . .

 “You shall not tempt the LORD your God.”